Flank/flank/docs/flank_mixpanel_metrics.md

 ## Configuration

-This event contains information about configuration executed in Flank.
-This event allows us track information about devices and features used in Flank.
+This event contains information about the configuration executed in Flank.
+This event allows us to track information about devices and features used in Flank.
 It could be useful to check what features are most important for the community.